gbogard/scala-introduction-training/slides.md

 ## Restricting the input

-You can alsso change the types of your arguments to accept a smaller set of values.
+You can also change the types of your arguments to accept a smaller set of values.
 This way, you ensure your function cannot be called with values you can't handle.

 For instance, instead of accepting any `String`, you can use a sum type as your input type.